 Once the procurement team creates the purchase request, the finance team carries out a budget check.
 After this, there is a standard search for existing purchase contracts.
 If such a contract exists, the purchase order will be sent to the respective vendor.

 If not, then the procurement team will have to send requests for proposals (RFP) to a list of prospective vendors with the intention to elicit quotations for a product or service.
+Here's a free guide that will help you gain full visibility and control of your spend.
+Download it now!

 3. Vendor qualification and selection

 After receiving commercial quotes from suppliers, the purchasing team will compare their business requirements with the vendor proposal.
 To arrive at a unified vendor selection decision that is in the best interest of the organization, the procurement team will conduct a thorough investigation and also seek input from all stakeholders.
+To manage suppliers better and to derive more savings out of your partnership, download this strategic sourcing guide.
+It's free!

 4. Negotiation and PO dispatch

 Once a vendor is selected, it is time for contract negotiation.
-This is the time where suppliers and buyers discuss and address issues that will forge a better business relationship.
+This is the time when suppliers and buyers discuss and address issues that will forge a better business relationship.
 Typically, purchasing negotiations will cover the following items:

 - Time constraints